 Conclusion

 What we’ve covered so far is enough for a basic notification scraper that you could schedule to run periodically.
-Next time, we’ll work on upgrading the tracker into a Discord bot.
+Next time, we’ll work on upgrading the tracker into a Discord bot for availability alerts.
 That way, it can announce notifications in chat and passively loop the availability checks.

 How useful was this post?